vinayakmp007/Code-fortress/README.md

-# event-management-fest
+# coding contest managing server
-Can be used for management of events and participation
+Can be used for management of coding events